-Most of the people misunderstand Sherpas as the porters available in the mountain regions of Nepal but it’s not the truth.
-However, some of them might work as porter during expedition but this doesn’t mean that they are porters.
-They act so being more familiar to the expedition route.
-Besides that you get to observe that the best guides for expeditions are and can only be Sherpas.
+The common misconception amongst foreigners, Sherpas are the porters.
+While it is true to some extent, But ALL SHERPAS ARE NOT PORTERS.
+Sherpas basically are the indigenous group of people living in Mountain region of Nepal.
+Some of them might work as a porter during the expedition but it does not make all the Sherpa people porters.
+Being more familiar to the expedition route, they are most likely to guide you through the mountains.
+Besides, the best guides for expeditions are and can only be Sherpas.
 Climbing mountains is in their blood and therefore, their cup of tea.
-And because mountains are their home they are well-known to the peaks and they know the snowy rocks really well.
+And because mountains are their home they are well-known to the peaks, they know the snowy rocks really well.

 Survive even when Low in Oxygen:

-Being born, raised and established in the mountains for many years, their body adapts the harsh environment very well.
-This is the reason why they can easily breathe while in the high altitude with low level of oxygen in hand.
-It is believed that they have migrated into Nepal about 6 decades ago.
+Born, raised and lived in the mountains for their entire life, Sherpa's body adapts the harsh environment very well.
+This is the reason why they can easily breathe at a high altitude with a low level of oxygen in hand.
+It is believed they migrated to Nepal about 6 decades ago.

 Sherpas are known for their bravery throughout the world.
-Even if it’s early in the morning and they have just woken up from bed, they have that spirit and courage to climb those huge peaks.
-Whereas, our heart trembles even on a thought of it and it remains as just a dream to a normal person.
-Although the path being rough and tough, Sherpas are brave enough to put a pleasant smile on their face which inspires and motivates a lot of climbers during the journey to move forward.
+Even if it’s early in the morning and just woken up from bed, they have the spirit and courage to conquer those astounding peaks.
+Whereas, our heart trembles at a thought of it and remains just a dream to a normal person.
+Although the path to the peak is rough and tiresome, Sherpas are brave enough to put a pleasant smile on their face inspiring and motivating a lot of climbers during the journey to move forward.

-We all know that the first person who reached at the top of the world being Sir Edmund Hillary and Tenzing Norgay Sherpa.
+We all know the first people who reached the top of the world were Sir Edmund Hillary and Tenzing Norgay Sherpa.
 They are the people who conquered Mt.
 Everest for the first time in 1953.
-This tradition was followed by Apa Sherpa and Phurba Tashi Sherpa, both climbed Mt.
+This was followed by Apa Sherpa and Phurba Tashi Sherpa, both climbed Mt.
 Everest 21 times, which enabled them to set the record.
-Breaking the record of Apa Sherpa and Phurba Tashi Sherpa, a climber was Kami Rita Sherpa reached the top 22 times.
+Breaking the record of Apa Sherpa and Phurba Tashi Sherpa, a climber Kami Rita Sherpa reached the top 22 times.
 The number of Sherpas climbing Mt.
 Everest and the times they climb is growing constantly.

 Reason for Mountaineering: